 How Will Courses Be Conducted?

-Students enrolled in Engage in the West Bank’s intensive Modern Standard Arabic Program can expect to gain a strong understanding of Arabic while enjoying a fully immersive experience, one that will introduce them to Arab culture and customs, while having plenty of chances to practice with native speakers both inside and outside the classroom.
+Students enrolled in Engage in the West Bank’s intensive Modern Standard Arabic Program can expect to gain a strong understanding of Arabic while enjoying a fully immersive experience, one that will introduce them to Arab culture and customs while having plenty of chances to practice with native speakers both inside and outside the classroom.

-Our Modern Standard Arabic courses are run in two options; private, one-on-one Arabic lessons for an extra personalized approach to learning, and our group settings; typically, 2 or 3 students allowing for structured interaction between peers at similar levels – often an effective strategy for fostering collective linguistic growth.
-And finally, all of our students can enjoy practicing their Arabic together, and collaborate on group projects, class excursions, and more!
+Our Modern Standard Arabic courses are run in two options: private, one-on-one Arabic lessons for an extra personalized approach to learning and our group settings, typically 2 or 3 students, allowing for structured interaction between peers at similar levels – often an effective strategy for fostering collective linguistic growth.
+And finally, all of our students can enjoy practicing their Arabic together and collaborate on group projects, class excursions, and more!

 All our intensive Arabic courses are mainly for English speakers, although the more advanced the Arabic level, the less English will be present in lessons.